mgheorghe/DASH/documentation/general/design/dash-high-level-design.md

    container) to create the functional component for DASH.
 Microsoft will deliver the **gNMI container** as code to SONiC to allow any SONiC switch to talk with and integrate DPU technology.
-The *DASH container* software integrates with the SONiC system containers seemlessly.
+The *DASH container* software integrates with the SONiC system containers seamlessly.
 Microsoft will ensure a high quality integration with the switch.

 2. In the **sync-d container**, the **sai api DASH** (as opposed to *sai api* in